oobabooga/text-generation-webui/README.md

 ## System requirements

-These are the VRAM and RAM requirements to run some model examples.
+These are the VRAM (in GiB) and RAM (in MiB) requirements to run some model examples.

 #### GPU mode (default)